 Theory and Pedagogical Approach:

 "My students are not just masters of notes, but also masters of performance.
 My pedagogical approach centers on developing technique, theory, harmony, aural skills, but also artistry and showmanship.
 Apart from being taught the structural and aesthetic components of music, my students are taught the art of performance.
 Each of them is a showman and a stage performer.
-Two student recitals are held annually, and all friends and family are encouraged to join.
-I believe that any student who has a heart for music will be able to reach his/her greatest potential in music.
-I really look forward to becoming your child's step 1 towards scholarship and showmanship."
+Two student recitals are held annually, and all friends and family are encouraged to join."

 *** Lesson Details ***